 There is a difference between damp from an external source and condensation from lack of ventilation.

-Drying clothes on a storage heater causes it to overheat.
+Drying clothes on a storage heater causes it to overheat and break.

 Step 3 - Details 6 of 7

 Rents can be increased at most once in any 12 month period, and at most to current market rate.

 The schedule on page 6 contains some important details that are specific to your new premises.
 We complete those for you when you come to sign.